department-of-veterans-affairs/vets-website/_disability/6-exposure-agentorange-c123.md

 - You have an [Agent Orange-related disability](http://www.benefits.va.gov/COMPENSATION/claims-postservice-agent_orange.asp)
 - You served in a regular Air Force unit location where a contaminated C-123 was assigned
-- You regularly and repeatedly had contact with C-123 aircraft through flight, ground, or medical duties
+- You regularly and repeatedly had contact with contaminated C-123 aircraft through flight, ground, or medical duties

 This list of military units and Air Force Specialty codes will help you figure out if [your unit was exposed.](http://www.benefits.va.gov/compensation/docs/AO_C123_AFSpecialityCodesUnits.pdf)